-Audi Q7 Hybrid review
+Audi Q7 Hybrid Review and Prices

 Petrol-electric power replaces diesel in the Audi Q7 55 TFSI e plug-in hybrid, adding loads of refinement at the expense of some fuel economy – and two of its seats